-Montreal Dio is a community that includes students, staff and faculty, as well as friends and guests.
-Community members are diverse in culture, theology, life experience, gender, sexuality, ethnicity, racialized identity, language, and many other facets of identity.
+Montreal Dio’s relationships with McGill and the Montreal School of Theology allow us to offer a world-class education while remaining an intimate community in which we all support one another as we continue to grow in our calling to serve Christ in the world.
+Community members are diverse in culture, theology, life experience, gender, sexuality, ethnicity, race, language, and many other facets of identity.
 We strive to be a warm, welcoming, generous, and inclusive community as we all seek to discern the ministries to which God is calling us.
 In our chapel life and on retreat, in our life in Montreal and around the college, we come together before Christ and as a community to grow in the knowledge and love of God, and the love of one another.
+At Dio, no one is forgotten and everyone is valued.

 Community Events